-Codependency is a behaviour where a person tries to make his relationship partner or other people depend on him by taking care of them and pleasing them while ignoring his own personal needs and rights.
-Codependent people usually feel good about themselves when they find that they are needed by others especially their relationship partner and their self-esteem greatly depends on the approval they get from others.
+Codependency is an emotional disorder where a person lives by taking care of someone else and pleasing them while ignoring his own personal needs and rights.
+Codependent people usually feel good about themselves when they find that they are needed by others, especially their relationship partner, and their self-esteem greatly depends on the approval they receive from others.

-Out of the desire to feel needed, a codependent person may not express his real emotions when others mistreat him or when they violate his rights because expressing negative emotions may result in rejection.
-In other words a codependent person always puts other people’s needs first.
+Out of the desire to feel needed, a codependent person may not express their real emotions when others mistreat them or when someone violates their rights, simply because expressing negative emotions may result in rejection.
+In other words, a codependent person always puts other people’s needs first.

 The following are 10 signs of codependency.

 - Suppressing your emotions: instead of confronting your partner or people about their bad behaviour, you choose not to express your real emotions in order to avoid problems.

 - Fear of rejection: you have intense fear of rejection and you avoid any behaviour that may result in rejection.